 What is early childhood mental health?

-Mental health can look different over the stages of life.
-Childhood is specifically unique because this is when emotions are first being experienced and learned.
-Early childhood mental health is about reaching social-emotional milestones, learning social skills, and coping with emotions in general.
-When children’s social, emotional, and behavioral well-being is intact, it means their mental health is in a good place.
+Early childhood mental health is a child's ability to process emotions, form healthy relationships, and learn social skills.
+Mental health looks different over the stages of life, and childhood is specifically unique because this is when children first experience and learn about emotions.
+When a child's social, emotional, and behavioral well-being is intact, their mental health is in a good place.

 Children with good mental health cope with their emotions and stress in healthy ways.
-They're often curious, engaged, and enthusiastic about exploring and learning new things.
+They are often curious, engaged, and enthusiastic about exploring and learning new things.
 They have healthy relationships with adults and their peers and can effectively communicate with others.

-However, poor mental health looks much different and manifests in various ways.
+However, poor mental health manifests in various ways.
 For example, children with poor mental health may struggle with their emotions, have difficulty sleeping or concentrating, and exhibit disruptive and aggressive behavior.
 They may also have feelings of sadness, hopelessness, and low self-esteem.

-Emotional stability gives children a great foundation for expressing themselves in positive ways and functioning well at home and in school.
-Their mental health is what powers that stability.
-There is so much that children cannot control, and they may experience traumatic life changes, like their parents divorcing or moving to a new city.
+A child's mental health is important because it provides the foundation for emotional stability, positive self-expression, and healthy brain development.
+Emotional stability gives children a great foundation for functioning well at home and in school.
+There is so much that children cannot control, and they may experience traumatic life changes, like their families divorcing or moving to a new city.
 Having stable mental health helps children cope with these types of changes and process them better.

-The brain is a very delicate organ, one that grows and develops very slowly.
-This makes mental health even more important, because poor mental health can affect the brain.
-Toxic stress can negatively impact the brain’s development and increase the likelihood of mental health problems.
-Mental disorders are considered chronic health conditions because they affect development and can cause problems (or challenging behaviors) that extend into adulthood.
+The brain is a very delicate organ that grows and develops slowly.
+This makes mental health even more important, because poor mental health can negatively affect the brain.
+Toxic stress can impact the brain’s development and increase the likelihood of mental health problems.
+Medical professionals consider mental disorders chronic health conditions because they affect development and can cause challenging behaviors that extend into adulthood.

 Therefore, good mental health is essential for children.
-As they develop and learn how to cope with new situations, they will become more confident in their feelings and how to express them.
-Emotional stability will give them more confidence, self-control, and contentment while also boosting their ability to communicate and cooperate well with others.
+As they develop and learn how to cope with new situations, they become more confident in their feelings and how to express them.
+Emotional stability gives them more confidence, self-control, and contentment while boosting their ability to communicate and cooperate well with others.

-How to support a child with mental health issues
+How can you support a child with mental health issues?

-Some children may be genetically or environmentally predisposed to developing a mental illness, so prevention is the first step in supporting them.
-The best way to reinforce mental health in children is by providing a safe and emotionally secure environment for them.
-This means the child is surrounded by adults who care for the child individually and want to see them grow.
-Consistent, stable routines and environments will also make the child feel safe and secure.
+You can support a child with mental health issues by providing a safe, emotionally secure environment and maintaining consistent routines.
+Because some children may be genetically or environmentally predisposed to developing a mental illness, prevention is the first step in supporting them.
+The best way to reinforce mental health in children is by ensuring you surround them with adults who care for them individually and want to see them grow.
+Consistent, stable routines and environments make the child feel safe and secure in your childcare program.

-Creating a safe space for children will help them immensely when it comes to stable mental health.
-However, it may not always be possible to provide it, especially during moments of change.
-And, even the most secure, loving, and stable environment doesn’t guarantee that mental health issues will be prevented.
-Therefore, it is important to watch for signs and symptoms that may indicate that a child is struggling with their mental health.
-Some of those signs may be:
+Common signs of mental health issues in children include avoiding activities, irrational anger, severe aggression, sleep troubles, and developmental regression.
+Creating a safe space for children helps them immensely when it comes to stable mental health.
+However, even the most secure, loving, and stable environment doesn't guarantee that you will prevent mental health issues.
+Therefore, you should watch for signs and symptoms that indicate a child is struggling with their mental health.
+Some of those signs include:

 - Avoiding activities they previously enjoyed